 The District estimated unmet need for eligible equipment when it applied for ECF Program funds.
-However, our audit found the District's internal controls were ineffective for ensuring it requested reimbursement only for eligible equipment provided to students and school staff with a documented unmet need.
-Specifically, the District purchased laptops, based on its estimate of unmet need, and it requested reimbursement for these purchases totaling \$1,756,800.
+However, our audit found the District's internal controls were ineffective for ensuring it documented the determination of actual unmet need and only requested reimbursement for equipment provided to students.
+Specifically, the District purchased laptops, based on its estimate of unmet need, and it requested reimbursement for these purchases totaling \$3,513,600.
 However, the District did not maintain documentation showing it provided each laptop paid with program funds to a student or employee with unmet need.